 The first step in calculating net worth is to gather up all of your assets.
 Personally, I break up my assets into four categories:

 Do not take into account any loans here.
-So if you owe $5,000 on the car, you ignore that for this step.
+If you owe $5,000 on the car, you ignore that for this step.
 Simply enter the value of the item if you were to sell it today.
 We will tackle the loan in the next step.

 You would put all of your credit card balances under the credit card category and any loans you have under the loans category.

 To be clear, just list the balances you owe in this section.
-Look at your most recent statement and record whatever the balance is for each.
+Look at your most recent statement and record whatever the balance you owe for each.

 Step 3: Adding It All Up

-Once you have both your assets and liabilities listed, you first have to total up each section.
-So look at your assets and add all of them up and write down the total.
+Once you have both your assets and liabilities listed, you have to total up each section.
+Look at your assets and add all of them up and write down the total.
 Now do the same for your liabilities.

-Once you have the totals for each, simply subtract assets from liabilities to get your net worth.
+Once you have the totals for each, simply subtract liabilities from assets to get your net worth.
 For example, if you have $100,000 in assets and $50,000 in liabilities, then your net worth would be $50,000.

 How To Calculate Net Worth – FAQs